heng2j/multigrid/README.md

 ## Reference to MultiGrid

-Our course materials were built on top of the public repository "MultiGrid".
+Our course materials were built on top of the public repository "MultiGrid" by Ini Oguntola.
 MultiGrid provides a collection of fast multi-agent discrete gridworld environments for reinforcement learning.
 It is designed to be fast and easily customizable.
 For more information, you can visit the original [MultiGrid repository](https://github.com/ini/multigrid).

 # MultiGrid